2021 St. Paul Park refinery strike

 The 2021 St. Paul Park refinery strike was a labor dispute in St. Paul Park, Minnesota, United States.
 The strike, involving approximately 200 workers, took place at an oil refinery owned by Marathon Petroleum and began on January 21, 2021, with members of Local 120 of the International Brotherhood of Teamsters alleging unfair labor practices and unsafe working conditions.
 According to union representatives, the strike was originally intended to last for one day, but that the company performed a lockout on the workers.
-While the company denies that the dispute is a lockout, multiple sources, including the Star Tribune and the news agency Reuters, describe the dispute as a lockout.
+While the company denies that the dispute is a lockout, multiple sources, including the Star Tribune and the news agency Reuters, described the dispute as a lockout.

 Background

 The refinery as seen from the Mississippi River.

 Marathon Petroleum is a major American petroleum company that operates an oil refinery in St. Paul Park, Minnesota in the United States.
 This refinery, which as of January 2021 processed around 100,000 barrels per day, services locations throughout the midwestern United States, including numerous Speedway LLC locations.
 Starting in November 2020, company officials had been negotiating new labor contracts with representatives of the International Brotherhood of Teamsters Local 120, the local union which represents approximately 200 workers at the facility.
 However, disagreements persisted between the union and the company, with the union rejecting Marathon's stance on hiring subcontractors for work primarily performed by union members.
 According to a union representative, Marathon's subcontracting proposal would result in about 40 union jobs being outsourced.
 In December, union members voted to authorize strike action against the company if a new contract had not been agreed to by the end of the year.
 On December 31, the existing contract expired without a replacement, but representatives continued to negotiate through January.
 On January 21, 2021, members voted by a significant margin (Note: Sources report the vote as either 167 to 4 or 197 to 4.) to reject a contract offer made by the company and prepared to take strike action.
 At that time, there had been 22 negotiating sessions between the union and the company.